-The 2017-2018 season includes a concert tour in Israel, performing Saint-Saens Cello Concerto No.1 with the Israel Camerata and Jonathan Spandorf as well as piano trio performances with her sister violinist Kristine Balanas and pianist/composer Ilan Rechtman.
+The 2018-2019 season includes a concert tour in Israel, performing Saint-Saens Cello Concerto No.1 with the Israel Camerata and Jonathan Spandorf as well as piano trio performances with her sister violinist Kristine Balanas and pianist/composer Ilan Rechtman.
 Other engagements include performances at Wigmore Hall, St Martin In The Fields, The Barbican Centre in London, participation in Shanghai International Cello Festival, International Cello Cesis Festival in Latvia, Aurora Chamber Music Festival in Sweden, Schleswig-Holstein Musik Festival in Germany, and the 6th Minoa Palace Chamber Music Festival in Crete.

-Margarita is a prizewinner in numerous international competitions including the Antonio Janigro Cello Competition (Croatia), Wettbwerb Violoncello (Austria), and Talents for Europe (Slovakia).
+Margarita is a prizewinner in numerous international competitions including the Antonio Janigro Cello Competition (Croatia), Wettbwerb Violoncello (Liezen, Austria), and Talents for Europe (Slovakia).
 Balanas was one of the three finalists in the 4th International Guilhermina Suggia Gift in Porto and the Pau Casals Scholarship Competition.
 Margarita has won awards from the Countess of Munster Musical Trust, the Drake Calleja Trust, the Philharmonia Orchestra's Martin Musical Scholarship, the Craxton Memorial Trust, the Tillett Trust, the Hattori Foundation and the Nicholas Boas Charitable Trust.
 Most recently Ms Balanas was awarded the Worshipful Company of Musicians Silver Medal.

 Ms Balanas began her musical studies at age six with Arvids Tareila and Maris Villeruss at Emils Darzins Specialist School of Music in Riga, Latvia, before studying at the Purcell School of Music with Alexander Boyarsky.
 Margarita was awarded The Associated Board of the Royal Schools of Music Scholarship and Zara Nelsova Award to undertake her undergraduate studies at the Royal Academy of Music where since 2013 she studies with Mats Lidström.
-Ms Balanas is mentored by cellist Lynn Harrell, and has been selected as one of the 6 cellists to take part in the third edition of Gautier Capuçon’s Classe d’Excellence de Violoncelle at the Louis Vuitton Foundation.
+Ms Balanas is mentored by cellist Lynn Harrell, and was been selected as one of the 6 cellists to take part in the third edition of Gautier Capuçon’s Classe d’Excellence de Violoncelle at the Louis Vuitton Foundation.